 Northwestern Connecticut Community College is committed to the full participation of all students in its programs.
 Students with disabilities who feel they may require specific accommodations are encouraged to contact the Learning Disabilities Specialist in the Center for Student Development, Room 211, located in Greenwoods Hall-119 Main Street, Winsted, CT.

 Students with documented disabilities are eligible to receive reasonable academic services accommodations.
-If you are a new or prospective student to NCCC please fill out the Prospective/new students forms.

 The process for obtaining a reasonable accommodation is an interactive one and it empowers students to become active and independent learners in their own academic success and growth here at NCCC.
 The process begins with: